GoogleCloudPlatform/community/tutorials/cdn-fastly.md

 ---
-title: Content delivery with Fastly and Google Cloud Storage
+title: Content delivery with Fastly and Cloud Storage
-description: This tutorial walks you through the process of setting up Fastly to pull assets from Google Cloud Storage.
+description: This tutorial walks you through the process of setting up Fastly to pull assets from Cloud Storage.
 author: tzero
 tags: Fastly, Cloud Storage, CDN
 date_published: 2015-09-09